-Туре Name Year range Age range Variable from year to year Yes/No Caton Catch in tonnes Is not used as input 100/110 Canum Catch at age in numbers 1983- 0-4+ Yes Weca Weight at age in the commercial catch 1983- 0-4+ Yes West Weight at age of the spawning stock at spawning time.
-Same values as Weca Мргор Proportion of natural mortality before spawning 1983- 0-4+ No Fprop Proportion of fishing mortality before spawning Is assumed to be 0 Matprop Proportion mature at age Is assumed to be 0 Natmor Natural mortality 1983- 0-4+ No
+Туре Name Year range Age range Variable from year to year Yes/No Caton Catch in tonnes Is not used as input Canum Catch at age in numbers 1983- 0-4+ Yes Weca Weight at age in the commercial catch 1983- 0-4+ Yes West Weight at age of the spawning stock at spawning time.
+Same values as Weca Mprop Proportion of natural mortality before spawning 1983- 0-4+ No Fprop Proportion of fishing mortality before spawning Is assumed to be 0 Matprop Proportion mature at age Is assumed to be 0 Natmor Natural mortality 1983- 0-4+ Yes (sliding three year average)

 The SMS model estimates exploitation patterns and the relationship between F and effort with predefined period clusters of years (the seperability assumption of the model; see also method description above).
-For example, prior to the benchmark assessment, the model for old SA2 applied 1989 and 1999 as the breakpoints between period clusters.
-During the benchmark assessment, additional breakpoints were added to in 2005 and 2010 to the new SA2.
+For example, prior to the benchmark assessment, the model for SA1 applied 1989 and 1999 as the breakpoints between period clusters.
+During the benchmark assessment, additional breakpoints were added in 2005 and 2010.
 Break points were (1) selected based on changes in fleet composition and spatial coverage, (2) the AIC for model comparison, and (3) Chi-square method for testing if any improvement in model neg. log likelihood values were statistically significant (alpha=0.01).
 The break points sometimes caused distinct jumps in the exploitation patterns between period clusters.
+The SESAM model, which was run exploratively for SA1 prior to the 2016 benchmark meeting, confirmed stock dynamics and the dynamic exploitation patterns emerging from the SESAM model to some extent mimicked the discrete changes in exploitation pattern in the SMS model.